aimeertaylor/paneljudge/README.md

 Possible future additions to the package are listed below.
 If you would like to contribute, see **Contributing** below or email ataylor@hsph.harvard.edu.

 ## Future work
-- Add tests, errors and warnings for unexpected input (frequencies etc.) and propagate
+- Add tests, errors and warnings for unexpected input (frequencies etc.)
 - Modify loglikelihood_cpp notation
-- Add Rshiny plot of marker positions with dynamic annotations: marker name, effective cardinality, diversity etc.
+- Add Rshiny plot of marker positions with dynamic annotations inc. marker name, effective cardinality, diversity etc.
 - Integrate hmmIBD [2].
-- Consider simulation and inference under an independent model.

 ## Contributing